iambumblehead/ganimas.com/README.md

   }
 ```

-**the graph which holds the state of the entire application can inspected in the console at any time**, `_cfg._rgraph.toJS()`.
+**the graph containing the state of the entire application can inspected in the console at any time**, `_cfg._rgraph.toJS()`.

-**patterns defined in the "subject" namespace, of type "fn", resolve to a value returned by calling the "fnname" function**.
+**patterns defined in the "subject" namespace, with "type" : "fn", resolve to the value returned by calling the "fnname" function**.
 Functions defined in *main_fn.js* may return client details such as device, session or location.
+Notice how the "getdata" function takes an options object and passes it to the function.

 ------------------------------